-Experts are invited to join the IC based on their clinical or research experience and their commitment to progress, research, and collaboration in the field, to work on the many challenges and research questions faced by families, clinicians, and social agencies.
-The clinicians, scientists, and patient experts are organized into committees based on medical specialty and research interests, and coordinated by the Steering Committee.
+Experts are invited to join the IC based on their clinical or research experience and their commitment to progress, research, and collaboration in working on the many challenges and questions faced by families, clinicians, and social agencies.
+Consortium members are organized by medical specialty and research interests into committees and groups coordinated by the Steering Committee.